-As at December 31, 2023 amounts included in accounts payable and accrued liabilities due to related parties was \$31,627 (2022: \$84,335).
+As at December 31, 2024 amounts included in accounts payable and accrued liabilities due to related parties was \$nil (2023: \$31,627).

 10. FINANCIAL INSTRUMENTS AND FINANCIAL RISK MANAGEMENT

 Financial instruments measured at fair value are classified into one of three levels in the fair value hierarchy according to the relative reliability of the inputs used to estimate the fair values.
 The three levels of the fair value hierarchy are described below.